designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 &nbsp;

-~You are close to the finish line and learned a lot, but **the big endgame is still before you**.~ ~So you need to gather your knowledge and skills on *accessibility, the eye, color vision deficiency, color mixing, the properties of color, color contrasts and color palettes* to prove in a final task, that you have the ability to design well working color palettes for people with CVD.~
+You leveled up and are close to the finish line.
+You learned a lot, but **the big endgame is still before you**.
+Gather your knowledge and skills on *accessibility, the eye, color vision deficiency, color mixing, the properties of color, color contrasts and color palettes* to prove in a final task, that you have the ability to design well working color palettes for people with CVD.

-~On the next slide, you may choose the path that you want to take: STEM or Design.~
+On the next slide, **you may choose the path that you want to take: STEM or Design.**

-~**Choose wisely.**~ 🧐
+**Choose wisely.** 🧐

 </section>